Exclusive: Ralph Sampson sets record straight on Victor Wembanyama comparisons

 “30 and 20,” Sampson said.
 “Easy.”

-“They say I'm Wemby, the first, he's Wemby, the second.
-But I'm Ralph the first, he's Ralph the second.
+“They say I'm Wemby, the first, he's Wemby, the second, but I'm Ralph the first, he's Ralph the second.
 I could post-up, I could dribble, and I could shoot outside.
-We didn't shoot many 3s when I played, but I'm sure my mindset would've been really tough to play and would've been at an elite level of the game.”
+We didn't shoot many threes when I played, but I'm sure my mindset has been really tough to play and be at the league level of the game.”

 One of his teammates on those Cavaliers teams was Rick Carlisle, who is now the head coach of the Indiana Pacers.
 Ralph Sampson said he doesn't have a particular player he enjoys watching more than another, but adds that his former teammate is one that he likes to follow.